jrodrigomoraes/jrodrigomoraes/README.md

 - 👀 I’m interested in Python and Java
 - 🌱 I’m currently learning Python, Java and GO
 - 💞️ I’m looking to collaborate on community
-- 📫 How to reach me: jrodrigomoraes@outlook.com
+- 📫 How to reach me: jrodrigomoraes016@gmail.com or Linkedin.
 - 😄 Pronouns: Rodrigo
 - ⚡ Fun fact: I love creating little games and automations.